Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Results and Discussion

-Upon applying the isolated prompt test to the dataset, the F1-score for the GPT4all model attained a value of 0.88.
+Upon applying the isolated prompt test to the dataset, the $\text{F}_1$ score for the GPT4all model attained a value of 0.88.
 This test results in a 2\% decrease compared with that of Test 1.
 Conducting the test for the Stanford Alpaca model did not result in a significant reduction in accuracy.
-When testing the Alpaca-LoRA model, we observed a two percent reduction in the F1-score of 0.82.
+When testing the Alpaca-LoRA model, we observed a two percent reduction in the $\text{F}_1$ score of 0.82.
 The result of this test on the model Falcon 40B is two percent less than the first test, and it is equal to 0.83.
 We ignored this test on Dolly because it was time-consuming and beyond the available time and resources.
-It is worth noting that running this test increases the execution time of the models.
-This is because of the need to launch the model for each question.
-Tests 2 and 3 were excluded from the ChatGPT model because of the high cost of utilizing their API.
+For ChatGPT, we used the available API to send requests.
+In this case, Test 3 is not feasible because isolated prompt functionality is not available, i.e., the conversation history of the model cannot be completely reset, and we have no means to reinitialize the model for each prompt.
+It is worth noting that running this test increases the execution time because of the need to launch the model for each question.
 Nevertheless, the results obtained by the other models indicate that we should not expect a significant decrease in accuracy.

 Chatbots are based on a varying number of parameters.
 This study involved models ranging from 7B to 65B in parameter counts.
 Based on our experiment, the number of parameters significantly influences the effectiveness of the models in answering questions.
-Generally, models with 7B parameters demonstrated lower quality and could not provide definitive yes or no answers.
+Generally, models possessing 7B parameters exhibited a comparatively lower performance \cite{bi2024deepseek} and, based on our experiments, failed to provide binary ('yes' or 'no') answers.
 Remarkably, GPT4all, with 7B parameters, faced limitations in providing yes or no responses to every question.
 In response to each question, the output consisted solely of explanations, leading to a significant expenditure on human effort to discern whether the response was yes or no, thus preventing the automated processing of the answers.
-Consequently, we were unable to calculate the F1-score for the 7B parameter model.
-In addition, two other models, Dolly and Stanford Alpaca, both of which have precisely 7B parameters, have lower F1-scores than the models with 13B parameters, as shown in \autoref{tab:accuracy}.
+Consequently, we were unable to calculate the $\text{F}_1$ score for the 7B parameter model.
+In addition, two other models, Dolly and Stanford Alpaca, both of which have precisely 7B parameters, have lower $\text{F}_1$ score than the models with 13B parameters, as shown in \autoref{tab:accuracy}.